joshskidmore/gpd-micropc-arch-guide/README.md

     HOOKS=(base systemd autodetect keyboard modconf block sd-encrypt sd-lvm2 fsck filesystems)

+The MicroPC has an insanely weird bug in which the `battery` module must be included as a module in `/etc/mkinitcpio.conf` or the keyboard won't work when prompted for the LUKS password.

+    MODULES=(keyboard)

-With new HOOKS in-tow, regenerate your ramdisk and kernel using mkinitcpio:
+With new HOOKS (and the odd module requirement) in-tow, regenerate your ramdisk and kernel using mkinitcpio:

     mkinitcpio -P